Last Updated on November 8, 2022.

 Some possible causes of leukoencephalopathy are toxins, radiation, autoimmunity, infectious agents, and numerous genetic conditions.
 Even within “genetic” causes of leukoencephalopathies ,there are metabolic disorders (defects in the genes or enzymes involved in metabolic pathways), dysmyelinating diseases (defects within the genes that code for the structural proteins of myelin), lysosomal storage diseases, and others.
 There are over 40 documented lysosomal storage diseases alone.

-- Cell vacuolization of the grey matter of brain and spinal cord
+- Cell vacuolization of the gray matter of brain and spinal cord

 - Spongiosis (abnormal circulation or accumulation of fluid) in the ventral columns of the spinal cord (Graesser)